pvarshh/tennis-prediction/README.md

 After engineering these features, the data is processed for model training:

 - Numerical Features (`age_diff`, `rank_diff`, `seed_diff`, `round_num`, `best_of`, `minutes`, `h2h`) are standardized using StandardScaler.
-This ensures each feature contributes equally, preventing features with larger numeric scales from disproportionately influencing the model.
+Again, this ensures each feature contributes "equally", preventing features with larger numeric scales from disproportionately influencing the model.
 - Categorical Features (`surface`, `tourney_level`) undergo One-Hot Encoding (`OneHotEncoder`) to convert them into binary features, allowing the model to interpret categorical distinctions effectively.
 - These preprocessing steps are combined into a cohesive pipeline, ensuring consistency and reproducibility.

 **Model Selection and Training**

-The predictive model selected is a HistGradientBoostingClassifier, a robust, gradient-boosting algorithm ideal for structured tabular data:
+The predictive model selected is a `HistGradientBoostingClassifier`, a robust, gradient-boosting algorithm ideal for structured tabular data:

-- Hyperparameter Optimization: A randomized hyperparameter search (RandomizedSearchCV) explores multiple parameter combinations to identify optimal model settings:
+- Hyperparameter Optimization: A randomized hyperparameter search (`RandomizedSearchCV`) explores multiple parameter combinations to identify optimal model settings:
-    - `learning_rate`: Controls how quickly the model learns.
+    - `learning_rate`: Controls how quickly the model learns (best: 0.1).
-    - `max_iter`: Determines the maximum number of iterations for training.
+    - `max_iter`: Determines the maximum number of iterations for training (best: 300).
-    - `max_depth`: Limits the complexity of decision trees to prevent overfitting.
+    - `max_depth`: Limits the complexity of decision trees to prevent overfitting (best: 3).
-    - `l2_regularization`: Reduces model complexity and overfitting by penalizing complex solutions.
+    - `l2_regularization`: Reduces model complexity and overfitting by penalizing complex solutions (best: 0.5).
 - Cross-Validation: The search employs 5-fold cross-validation to objectively evaluate and select the best model configuration based on accuracy.

 **Model Evaluation**